Conceiva/MezzmoKodiPlugin/README.txt

    Kodi database clear on startup is required to repopulate with the proper tags.  ***

-v1.0.9.0
+v2.0.0.0n New Beta release

 -  Improved database queries to support other Kodi addons populating the Kodi database with movies having the exact same names as Mezzmo movies.
 The addon will now only query and update Mezzmo generated movies and media files in the Kodi database.
--  Fixed issue introduced in v1.0.7.8 where not all Mezzmo records were being deleted with a Kodi ClearDB on some Linux clients which populate the path table with a mix of IP address and DNS based entries or if the Mezzmo server IP addressed changed.
+-  Fixed issue introduced in v2.0.0.0b where not all Mezzmo records were being deleted with a Kodi ClearDB on some Linux clients which populate the path table with a mix of IP address and DNS based entries or if the Mezzmo server IP addressed changed.
--  Fixed issue with 1.0.8.9 where the TV Show name is now only added when browsing TV shows.
+-  Fixed issue with v2.0.0.0m where the TV Show name is now only added when browsing TV shows.
 This resolves issue with some movies showing unknown titles in the Info/Details panel.
 -  Updated actor and artwork change updates to differentiate between